 Some experts say that the 4th of July is perhaps one of the scariest nights of the year for our dogs and cats.
-According to president and CEO of The Humane Society, Kitty Block suggests that from a dog’s perspective, fireworks produce “extremely loud noises that often make the ground vibrate… They don’t know it’s a holiday or a celebration, often they don’t even know where the sound is coming from, so their desire to get away or hide is understandable.”
+From a dog’s perspective, fireworks produce extremely loud noises that can also make the ground vibrate.
+They can’t categorize it as a celebration or special holiday, they just see it as an abnormal, scary change of events that they cannot seem to escape from.

-Pet anxiety, or more specifically dog anxiety, is a normal emotion that is felt by all breeds.
-But like humans, each dog is different and no two dogs handle anxiety the same way.
-That said, it’s important to know the many signs of anxiety when it comes to fireworks.
+Pet stress, or in case this, specifically dog stress, is a normal emotion that is felt by all breeds.
+But like humans, each dog is different and no two dogs handle stress the same way.
+That said, it’s important to know the many types of behaviors that may be exhibited when the fireworks show starts.

 - Barking at the loud thundering noises

 - Trying to run away the minute they hear fireworks

 - Hiding under the bed or in odd places because of the loud sounds

 - Shaking uncontrollably due to the sound or bright flashes of lights